-- The threat assessment process is an effective component in ensuring the safety and security of organizations.
-Organizations should consider the employment of trained threat assessment teams, which are viewed as the best way to prevent violent incidents. - Threat assessment procedures recognize that employees engage in a continuum of concerning behaviors.
+- · The threat assessment process is an effective component in ensuring the safety and security of organizations.
+Organizations should consider the employment of trained threat assessment teams, which are viewed as the best way to prevent violent incidents - Threat assessment procedures recognize that employees engage in a continuum of concerning behaviors.
 The vast majority of these behaviors will be non-threatening and non-violent but may require intervention.
-Organizations should consider incorporating behavioral science personnel as part of its team to conduct behavioral threat assessments. - The threshold for intervention may be relatively low, which can help identify employees in distress before their behavior escalates to a www.cdse.edu

-Everyone has a role to play.
+Organizations should consider incorporating behavioral science personnel as part of its team to conduct behavioral threat assessments. - The threshold for intervention may be relatively low, which can help identify employees in distress before their behavior escalates to a level eliciting concerns about safety.
+Organizations should incorporate year-round training and awareness to assist managers and employees in identification of potentially risky - Everyone has a role to play.
 Employees should feel empowered to come forward without fear of reprisal.
 Managers and staff should take all incoming reports seriously and assess